For a better experience, keep your browser up to date. Check here for latest versions.

 Most non-Indigenous people take for granted their rights to space; the house they live in, the land they own, or the apartment they rent.
 The very notion that they have limited - or no - rights on where they live would cause disbelief and outrage.
 Yet having limited to no rights is not an uncommon experience for Indigenous Peoples, and being unable to own land on reserves is just a small but important example of this experience.
 The causes of Indigenous poverty are not only found in the colonial distribution of capital, but also in the legal distribution of rights.
 This inequitable distribution is made clear in the following examples of rights that most Canadians take for granted (as they are enshrined in our constitution and other fundamental international rights documents):

 These are just a few examples of the disparity between the rights of Indigenous and non-Indigenous people, but we must emphasize that this disparity is a problem for everyone.
-Where this disparity gets interesting is, while Indigenous Peoples continue to suffer from systematic human rights violations, we can also link many of our struggles to global issues like the climate crisis:
+While Indigenous Peoples continue to suffer from systematic human rights violations, we can also link many of our struggles to global issues like the climate crisis:

 The common thread in the above articles is that we associate Indigenous land rights with environmental sustainability, biodiversity, and addressing the climate crisis.
 Therefore, the act of securing, promoting, and enhancing Indigenous rights is beneficial not only to Indigenous Peoples but to all of humanity.
 “All my relations” is more than a catchphrase for Indigenous Peoples; it’s a philosophical principle central to many Indigenous worldviews that establishes that all of us - settlers and Indigenous Peoples - are in this fight together.
 What’s ironic is that the people on the front lines of this struggle are also the people that have to simultaneously fight for their basic human rights.